the fermentation process.

 Acetogenesis: Digestion by acetogens to produce largely acetic acid, carbon dioxide and hydrogen.

 Methanogenesis: Methanogen bacteria produce methane, carbon dioxide, and water.
-The methanogenesis is the most sensitive of all stages to disruptions and changes in pH and temperature, or the concentration of certain substances/food (foremost VFAs).
+The methanogenesis is the most sensitive of all stages to disruptions and changes in pH and temperature, or the concentration of certain substances/foods (foremost VFAs).
 This phase is strictly anaerobic.
-It is this fourth and final stage that produces the methane gas.
+It is this fourth and final stage that produces most of the methane gas.

-What remains is called the digestate, which consists of indigestible organic material such as lignocellulose plant stuff and dead mineralized bacteria.
-85% of what enters the AD process exits as digestate.
+What remains is called the digestate, which consists of fully mineralized/degraded organic matter, indigestible organic material such as lignocellulose plant stuff and dead mineralized bacteria.
+85% to 90%, sometimes less, of what enters the AD process exits as digestate.
 It constitutes a nutrient rich, high quality organic fertilizer/soil improver.

-In order to assure an overall stable anaerobic digestion process with a high methane yield according to expectations, it is essential that the distinct but overlapping microbial conversion stages go hand in hand with one another, to mainly avoid non-desired intermediary substances.
-The different bacteria families adapt slowly to one another, once the equilibrium is found any external shock shall be avoided as it may have catastrophic consequences (inhibition) to the little universe inside the digester.
+In order to assure an overall stable anaerobic digestion process with a high methane yield and according to expectations, it is essential that the distinct but overlapping microbial conversion stages go hand in hand with one another, to mainly avoid non-desired intermediary substances.
+The different bacteria families adapt slowly to one another, once the equilibrium is found any external shock shall be avoided as it may have catastrophic consequences to the little universe inside the digester: Inhibition.